 To understand how important and electric the formation of Image Comics was in the early 90s, its important to understand the sheer audacity it took for Marvel’s top artists to leave not just that publisher, but all major publishers behind and start their own company.
 That it not only worked, but has become the indelible top of the non-Big Two heap is a testament to the acumen and talent of the creators involved.

 But Image started with a big idea – that all of its creators’ individual series could cross over and share connections despite being wholly, independently owned by their creators.
 Spawn, Youngblood, Savage Dragon, Shadowhawk, Witchblade and more shared important connections among their stories that built a rich world that felt totally unique compared to Marvel and DC, and which spoke to fans in a way that other comic books at the time could not.

 Now, though most of those classic Image titles still exist in some capacity, they aren’t as connected as they once were.
-But that original ethos has given rise to Image’s current superhero top dog, Invincible, which has spawned (pardon the pun) a corner of that universe all its own.
+Invincible was the last to carry that banner currently, although that series came to a close recently.

 1 of 12

 3 of 12

 6 of 12

 7 of 12